cocallag/merrybank/pages/index.rst

     :target: /files/
     :width: 60%

-We hope that you enjoy your time in Merry Bank as much as we do.
+We hope that you enjoy your time in Merry Bank as much as we enjoy our time there.